Rudolf Roessler: Expatriation

 On 20 May 1935, the German consulate in Basel refused to issue Roessler with a new passport and he was informed privately that he was being deported, i.e. made stateless.
 The Nazi regime finally revoked his German citizenship in 1937.
 The expatriation of Roessler and his wife was officially announced in the German Reichsanzeiger newspaper, No. 96 of 28 April 1937.
 The reason the consulate provided for the decision was that Roessler had violated loyalty to the Reich and the people and damaged German interests.
-In 1940, Roessler managed to obtain a Czechoslovakian passport for himself and his wife, which was issued to him by the consulate in Marseille of the no longer existing Czechoslovak Republic.
+In 1940, Roessler managed to obtain a Czechoslovak passport for himself and his wife, which was issued to him by the consulate in Marseille of the no longer existing Czechoslovak Republic.
 In the event of a German occupation of Switzerland, he wanted to make it possible for him to leave the country.

 From 1936 to 1939, Roessler worked on the semi-monthly left-wing Catholic and radically democratic journal Die Entscheidung (The Decision) that was published by Xaver Schnieper.
 The editors were Xaver Schnieper, the Nidwalden architect and later intelligence officer Arnold Stöckli and the lawyers Hans de Segesser-Brunegg, along with Bernhard Mayr von Baldegg with whom Roessler met regularly in private.
 After 1939, the editors were called up for active military service, so the publication stopped.
 Here Roessler published his own work using the "Arbiter” pseudonym.